-A01: Arctic aerosol, cloud, and radiation characteristics from ground-based observations and modelling
+A01: Arctic aerosol, cloud, and radiation characteristics from ground-based observations and simulations: The full annual cycle

 Specific research questions in addressing this scientific hypothesis are: